 Once the hosted part of tour is over, your Wimbledon experience continues with a visit to the interactive, multimedia museum.
 Here you can discover the history of the club, gaze wide-eyed at the sparkling winner's trophies and even watch a virtual John McEnroe take your through his memories of being the 'bad boy' of tennis at Wimbledon.

-If you fancy doing one of these Wimbledon tours in style, why not go for the whole game, set and match with the voucher that includes an afternoon spent at the Millennium Mayfair sampling their finest sweet and savoury High Tea wares, as well as the guided tour of the Wimbledon courts and VIP areas, along with entrance to the onsite tennis museum?
+If you fancy doing one of these Wimbledon tours in style, why not go for the whole game, set and match with the voucher that includes an afternoon spent at the Amba Charing Cross sampling their finest sweet and savoury High Tea wares, as well as the guided tour of the Wimbledon courts and VIP areas, along with entrance to the onsite tennis museum?

 • Daily Mondays to Sundays